eclipse-kura/kura/docs/connect-field-devices/sensehat-driver.md

 ## Installation

-As the others Drivers supported by Kura, it is distributed as a deployment package on the Eclipse Marketplace [here](https://marketplace.eclipse.org/content/sensehat-example-driver-eclipse-kura-3xy) and [here](https://marketplace.eclipse.org/content/sensehat-example-driver-eclipse-kura-4xy).
+As the others Drivers supported by Kura, it is distributed as a deployment package on the Eclipse Marketplace [here](https://marketplace.eclipse.org/content/sensehat-example-driver-eclipse-kura-4xy).
 It can be installed following the instructions provided [here](../administration/application-management.md).

+In order to use the driver, the Sensehat Support Library Bundle for Eclipse Kura needs to be installed as a prerequisite dependency.
+It is available from Eclipse Marketplace [here](https://marketplace.eclipse.org/content/sensehat-support-library-bundle-eclipse-kura-45).

 ## Sensors